 If you are available on Fridays to help set up or serve at Coffee Mates (you don’t need to commit to a whole morning) please contact Miriam or Amanda.

 Lunch Club meets most Wednesdays 11.30am-2pm.
 We enjoy activities, social time, a thought for the day and of course a hot meal cooked by Bobbie.
+Lunch Club will be free from November to February.
 If you would like more details, please contact Amanda in the office.

 If you are free on Wednesday and have a gift for running activities, leading a thought for the day or serving by washing up please contact Bobbie or Amanda in the office for more details.